AppFair/appfair.github.io/index.md

 The distribution process for App Fair apps is completely autonomous, instantaneous, and free.
 The only requirement is a GitHub account that is associated with your `.edu` e-mail address.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.
-Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so can be used at no cost.
+Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is no cost to distribute apps on the App Fair.

 ## The App Fair fair-ground